-The program can be terminated by Ctrl-C in the console/terminal window, or simply by closing the window.
+The program can be terminated by Ctrl-C in the command prompt (terminal) window, or simply by closing the window.

 We recommend that the ESL Launcher service should be terminated when no longer needed for launching remote segment simulation.

 The ping\esl\launcher program